Inez Fung: Career

 She joined the National Academy of Sciences in 1977, working as a research associate until 1979 before she joined the Lamont–Doherty Earth Observatory at Columbia University, a position Fung held until 1986 when she was promoted to the position of Adjunct Associate Research Scientist at the Observatory.
 In 1986 she was also hired as a Physical Scientist for the NASA Goddard Space Flight Center's Goddard Institute for Space Studies.
 That same year she began to serve as a member of the National Academy of Sciences/National Research Council Climate Research Committee until 1989.
 She served as the Journal of Climate's associate editor from 1988 to 1989 and as the full-time editor from 1996 to 1998.
 In the spring of 1988, Fung was a visiting associate professor at the Institute of Environmental Studies at the University of Washington and was the adjunct professor, Division of Applied Mathematics, Department of Applied Physics at Columbia from 1989 to 1993.
 Fung was promoted to Adjunct Senior Scientist at the Lamont–Doherty Earth Observatory at Columbia and joined the University of Victoria in Canada, working as a professor in the School of Earth and Ocean Sciences in 1993.
 In 1998, Fung left the University of Victoria and the NASA Goddard Center, joining the University of California, Berkeley.

 Since then, she has done extensive work on climate modeling, biogeochemical cycles, and climate change.
 During the last decade, she contributed to both the Intergovernmental Panel on Climate Change (IPCC) Third and Fourth Assessment reports.

 In 2006, she joined with 17 other climate scientists to file an amicus curiae brief in Massachusetts v.
 EPA to support the need for the U.S. Environmental Protection Agency (EPA) to regulate carbon dioxide emissions.

 Personal life

 Fung lives in Berkeley, California and is married to Oceanographer Jim Bishop, a professor at the University of California-Berkeley.
+In her personal time she enjoys science fiction movies.